-In their 2014 article “More Skin, More Sun, More Tan, More Melanoma” for the American Journal of Public Health, a team of researchers analyzed the various forms of “socioeconomic factors” that could result in an increase of melanoma in the general public.
+In their 2014 paper “More Skin, More Sun, More Tan, More Melanoma” for the American Journal of Public Health, a team of researchers analyzed the various forms of “socioeconomic factors” that could result in an increase of melanoma in the general public.

-They found a correlation between sun exposure rates and melanoma, and that the rise of skin cancer could be driven by “cultural and historic forces” like mass-media and travel trends that make tanning seem desirable.
+They found a correlation between sun exposure rates and melanoma, and that the rise of skin cancer could be driven by “cultural and historic forces” like media and travel trends that make tanning seem desirable.

 That leads us to the question: Should we tan?

 Well, it’s tough to say.
 We understand the appeal of a beautiful bronze and the allure of sun-kissed skin.
 But it’s up to all of us to analyze the risks we’re taking.
 We’re not really in the business of telling women what to do with their bodies, but we feel like we wouldn’t be doing our job if we didn’t lay the facts out before you.